Studio Transmitter Link (STL Link) | What it is and How it Works

-Definition: Studio to transmitter link refers to the audio/video signal transmission link or the point-to-point microwave link for transmitting digital TV programs (ASI or IP format).
-Radio stations using studio transmitter links usually also have a transmitter / Transmitter Studio Link (TSL) to return telemetry information.
-In short, a studio transmitter link is a point-to-point broadcasting process, which can connect a studio with other radio transmitters or TV transmitters of a TV station.
+Studio to transmitter link refers to the audio/video signal transmission link or the point-to-point microwave link for transmitting digital TV programs (ASI or IP format).

-When the audio and video signals of a radio station or TV station are first recorded by the equipment in the radio studio, and then sent out from the radio studio or TV station by the radio transmitter, generally these audio and video signals will realize the transmission function of the studio to transmitter link through the following three ways:
+The audio and video signals of a radio station or TV station are first recorded by the equipment in the radio studio and then will be sent out by the radio broadcast transmitters.

 - Use of terrestrial microwave links